What if I work abroad temporarily?

 If you are in the armed forces, you might spend time working overseas during your service career.
 See our page What if I am in the armed forces and working overseas? for some of the specific considerations that apply.

 This is a complex area.
 You might need to seek advice from a professional tax adviser.
-You can find a tax adviser from the Chartered Institute of Taxation.
+We tell you how you can find a professional tax adviser in our Getting Help section.